jmccann/consul-docker-cookbook/README.md

 `node['consul']['sensitive']` | Whether to consider container resource sensitive or not | Boolean | `false` `node['consul']['volumes']` | Volumes to have added to your container | Array | `nil`

+### ACL Configuration

+The [`.kitchen.yml`](.kitchen.yml) has an example of setting up ACLs.
+More info can be found at the [ACL System Docs](https://www.consul.io/docs/guides/acl.html).

+Currently this can't be totally automated to work with default `deny` policy.
+This is documented at https://github.com/hashicorp/consul/issues/3054 and manual steps required at https://gist.github.com/slackpad/d89ce0e1cc0802c3c4f2d84932fa3234.

 ### TLS Configuration

 The [`.kitchen.yml`](.kitchen.yml) has an example of setting up TLS for encyption.
+More info cab be found at the [Encryption Docs](https://www.consul.io/docs/agent/encryption.html).

 ## Testing